Close

 How can I save money on a divorce?

-Work closely with your spouse, and you can save money on your divorce.
+Ideally, you will work closely with your spouse, and thus save money on your divorce.
 Collaboration could also help you ease possible trauma caused by difficult, lawyer-based conversations.
-Plenty of divorce collaboration options exist.

 Mediation